 - When completing the application we are happy to upload documents supplied to us if you do not have access to a scanner.

-- Read the declaration carefully and make sure you understand fully it’s content
+- Read the declaration carefully and make sure you understand fully it’s content.

 - The full application is then submitted to CAEP/WISE for evaluation.

 You will also need to include the following in your application:

 - A brief but detailed autobiography (1 page) written by yourself which should include details about your experience, personal details and background, family background, special customs and beliefs, hobbies, strengths and weaknesses, likes and dislikes, plans for the future, and expectations from the programme.
 (WISE)

 Note: The CAEP programme requires the same information but it is part of the online form